 The City of Highland will provide, free of charge, an alternate source of drinking water for all infants less than six months of age, nursing mothers of infants less than six months of age, pregnant women, and other at-risk customers as identified by a health care provider.
-Following receipt of notice of being above the federal nitrate standard, or maximum contaminant level (MCL), of 10 mg/L, the city is reviewing all available options, including seeking funds for a water treatment plant, so the system can return to compliance as soon as possible.
+Following receipt of notice of being above the federal nitrate standard, or maximum contaminant level (MCL), of 10 mg/L, the city reviewed all available options and construction is progressing on a water treatment plant so the system can return to compliance as soon as possible.